ansiblejunky/ansible-project-template/README.md

 # Ansible Project Template

-This repository is part of a set of template repositories.
+This repository belongs in a family of repository templates:

 - [ansible-project-template](https://github.com/ansiblejunky/ansible-project-template)
 - [ansible-inventory-template](https://github.com/ansiblejunky/ansible-inventory-template)
 - [ansible-role-template](https://github.com/ansiblejunky/ansible-role-template)

-Example Ansible Playbook repository containing an initial structure that is a great starting point for anyone wanting to kickstart with Ansible.
-Best practice states you should manage one repository for your Ansible Playbooks and separate repositories for each of your Ansible Roles.
+## Introduction

-The purpose of having an Ansible Playbook repo is to maintain a single source of truth with regards to the following elements:
+This repository is part of a set of template repositories.
+Ansible best practice suggests an Ansible Project repository and separate repositories for your Ansible Roles.
+The purpose of having an Ansible Project repo is to maintain a single source of truth with regards to the following elements:

-- Inventory (hosts, groups, environments, platforms)
+- Inventory (environments, hosts, groups, platforms)
 - Configuration Management (variables)
-- Plugins
+- Plugins for custom behevior
-- Linting rules
+- Linting rules for Continuous Integration tests
-- Playbooks
+- Playbooks to run each use case
+- Vagrantfile definitions for testing
 - etc.

-Ansible Playbooks should be very short and simple - they define **WHERE** and **WHAT**.
-Ansible Roles should be environment-agnostic and answer **how**.
-Therefore they should be built independently from the Ansible Playbook repository.
+`Ansible Playbooks` should be very short and simple - they define **WHERE** and **WHAT**. `Ansible Roles` should be environment-agnostic and answer **HOW**.
+Therefore they should be built independently from the Ansible Project repository.
 This allows **any** Ansible Playbook to use the Ansible Role and run the tasks against **any** environment.
-The overall goal for Ansible Roles is to be a reusable and encapsulated object.
+The overall goal for Ansible Roles should be a reusable, encapsulated, and environment-agnostic object.

+## Development Environment

-## Visual Studio Code
+### Visual Studio Code

-TODO: UPDATE THIS TEXT
+TODO: UPDATE THIS TEXT; move section and files to "development environment" instead of ansible-project-template?

 - Install Ansible extension
   - [VSCode Ansible extension](https://marketplace.visualstudio.com/items?itemName=redhat.ansible)